-If your erection problem is occasional, there is no reason
+If your erection problem happens just now and then, there is no reason

 to call your doctor.
 If it happens often and upsets you or your partner, it is okay to call your doctor.
-If an erection problem does not bother
+If an erection problem doesn't bother

 you or your partner, you may choose not to call your doctor.

 approach.
 A single episode of an erection problem is often a temporary problem that is easy to reverse.
 Don't assume it will happen again.
 Try to

 forget about it, and expect a more successful experience the next time.
 If you

 or your partner is concerned about it, talk about the problem.
 Openly